8:46: A number becomes a potent symbol of police brutality

 “All kinds of things were going through my head,” she said.
 “Mainly that I was the mom of four black sons and I’m married to a black man.”

-“Police are trained that this type of restraint with a subject in a prone position is inherently dangerous,” it reads.

-But the timestamps in the document’s detailed description of the incident, much of which is caught on video, indicate a different tally.
-Using those, Chauvin had his knee on Floyd for 7 minutes and 46 seconds, including 1 minute and 53 seconds after Floyd appeared to stop breathing.
+But the timestamps cited in the document’s description of the incident, much of which is caught on video, indicate a different tally.
+Using those, Chauvin had his knee on Floyd for 7 minutes, 46 seconds, including 1 minute, 53 seconds after Floyd appeared to stop breathing.

-Prosecutors involved in the case have not responded to requests about the discrepancy.
+Prosecutors involved in the case have not responded to questions about the discrepancy.

+On Thursday, John Stiles, a spokesman for the attorney general’s office — which is leading the prosecution in the case — said the office has reviewed additional video footage “since the original complaint was filed.”

+“There is more evidence to review and the attorney general’s office is continuing to review it,” he said.

+Prosecutors repeated their timeline and the 8 minutes, 46 seconds detail in charges filed Wednesday against other officers involved.

-In this case, one minute is unlikely to be major legal significance.
+In this case, one minute is unlikely to have a major legal significance.

 “Seven minutes is a long time to have a knee on someone’s neck regardless,” said Jared Fishman, a former federal civil rights prosecutor.
 That said, Fishman said it’s a detail defense lawyers will scrutinize in court.